Internet Sales (Publication 109)

 2. Maintains, occupies, or uses, directly or indirectly, or through a subsidiary or agent, a permanent or temporary office, place of distribution, sales or sample room, warehouse or storage place, or other physical place of business in California (regardles of whether it is or is not related to your sales activities); or

-3. Has persons operating in California under its authority for the purpose of selling, delivering, installing, assembling, or taking orders for industry/out-of-state-retailers/tangible merchandise; or
+3. Has people operating in California under its authority for the purpose of selling, delivering, installing, assembling, or taking orders for industry/out-of-state-retailers/tangible merchandise; or

 4. Derives rentals from a lease of tangible merchandise (including vehicles, vessels, and aircraft) situated in California; or

-For more information, please see Regulation 1684, Collection of Use Tax by Retailers, publication 77, Out-of-State Sellers: Do You Need to Register in California?, and our online guide Use Tax Collection Requirements for Out-of-State Retailers.
+For more information, please see Regulation 1684, Collection of Use Tax by Retailers, publication 77, Out-of-State Sellers: Do You Need to Register in California?, and our online Tax Guide for Out-of-State Retailers.
 The Online Retailers: Registration and Local Tax tab of our Local and District Tax Guide for Retailers may also provide you with helpful information.

 Internet sales